EvanForsythe/BB485/week05.md

         #append this line to the dictionary value, using the key (which is still "id_clean" from the previous line)
         seq_dict[id_clean] += seq_line

+#This is printing the first 100 nucleotides of chromosome 5.
+You can alter this to print from any start to any end coordinate.
 print(seq_dict["Chr5"][0:100])